Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/FINAL_SCHEMA.md

 - **`cancelled`** - Subscription was cancelled before expiration

 ### Notes
+- **No Overlapping Active Subscriptions**: Exclusion constraint prevents overlapping date ranges for active subscriptions per user (ensures only one active subscription per user at any given time)
 - One user can have multiple subscription records (subscription history)
 - One subscription plan can be used by many users
 - `end_date` can be NULL for lifetime subscriptions